gewarren/docs/docs/framework/wcf/extending/how-to-lock-down-endpoints-in-the-enterprise.md

 1. Install the endpoint validator using the appropriate mechanism.
 In an enterprise, this can be using Group Policy and Systems Management Server (SMS).

-2. Install the strongly-named assembly into the global assembly cache using the [Gacutil.exe (Global Assembly Cache Tool)](../../tools/gacutil-exe-gac-tool.md).
+2. Install the strongly named assembly into the global assembly cache using the [Gacutil.exe (Global Assembly Cache Tool)](../../tools/gacutil-exe-gac-tool.md).

 3. Use the <xref:System.Configuration?displayProperty=nameWithType> namespace types to:

-    1. Add the extension to the [\<behaviorExtensions>](../../configure-apps/file-schema/wcf/behaviorextensions.md) section using a fully-qualified type name and lock the element.
+    1. Add the extension to the [\<behaviorExtensions>](../../configure-apps/file-schema/wcf/behaviorextensions.md) section using a fully qualified type name and lock the element.

          [!code-csharp[LockdownValidation#5](../../../../samples/snippets/csharp/VS_Snippets_CFX/lockdownvalidation/cs/hostapplication.cs#5)]